semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

 Feel free to reach out to our support team with any questions that you might have.

 ## What should you do to minimize the effect of the rate limit
-If you have a DockerHub account, we suggest that you **start authenticating your pulls** in your Semaphore configuration.
+If you have a DockerHub account, **to avoid failing jobs we suggest that you start authenticating your pulls** in your Semaphore configuration.
 Docker offers a rate limit of 200 pulls per 6 hours for their free plan accounts and unlimited pulls for Pro and Team Docker Hub accounts.
 Please check instructions on [how to authenticate Docker pulls](#how-to-authenticate-Docker-pulls) in the section below.